 While doctors and nurses are in regular contact with patients, a hospice aide is the person that may be their closest companion during their time in end-of-life care.
 Also called Certified Nursing Assistants or CNAs, hospice aides help with personal care (like bathing and changing bandages), monitoring health conditions, and simply spending time with patients.

 Many patients look forward to visits from our music therapists.
-Sometimes the therapist plays and sings a patient’s favorite tunes.
+Sometimes a therapist will play and sing a patient’s favorite tunes.
 At other times the patient performs music with the therapist’s support.
 It’s all with the goal of keeping patients active and engaged in life for as long as they can.

 Volunteers don’t hand out medication or manage treatment, but they’re a friendly face at a time many people need one.
 Our volunteer coordinators help identify men and women who can devote time each week or each month to activities like companionship, which can be as simple as sitting and talking with a patient, holding their hand, or watching TV together.